MetricOneDev/oasis-borrow/README.md

 # Oasis Borrow

-[Oasis Borrow](https://oasis.app) is the most popular user-interface to interact with the [Maker protocol](https://docs.makerdao.com/).
-It enables users to generate Dai, the most used and decentralized stablecoin, using a variety of crypto assets as collateral.
+[Oasis Borrow](https://oasis.app) is the most popular user-interface to interact with the MetricOne protocol.
+It enables users to generate MONE, the most used and decentralized stablecoin, using a variety of crypto assets as collateral.

 <br>